Painting Walls & Interiors – Tip Sheet

 Use within Two Days of mixing

-The pioneer recipes for milk paint all had two things in common, Milk and lime.
+The pioneer recipes all had two things in common, Milk and lime.
 When combined they form a natural binding agent that is, in some ways, unmatched by today’s modern coatings.
 Color can be added with any natural substance ( rust, berries etc.) or water soluble dye.
 The classic red barns are most likely the result of an abundance of milk and the availability of red pigments in the form of rust (iron oxide).
 Livestock blood was also added to milk to produce blood paint.

 The best for last?
-Here’s a fantastic tutorial from Appropedia:
+Here’s a fantastic tutorial from Appropedia.
+Lots of pictures and details provided, nice job!

-1. Deb Eck says:
+• Deb Eck

 I am wanting to paint my bathroom walls, but they are vinyl covered drywall.
 Any suggestions on how to prep and paint?
 I was told that all I needed to do was to make sure I used a good primer first, and then paint, but since it has a very strong pattern, I am concerned about coverage.
 Any suggestions would be helpful!